Skip to Main Content

 • Won a favorable result for a multinational insurance company accused of insurance bad faith, intentional interference with a contract, and bid rigging and price fixing in violation of the Colorado Antitrust Act.

-• Representing an intellectual property law firm facing legal malpractice claims involving $60 million in sought damages.
+• Won summary judgment for an intellectual property law firm facing legal malpractice claims involving allegations of trade secret misappropriation.

 • Successfully represented one of the nation's largest grocery and foodservice distributors as a direct action plaintiff in antitrust litigation concerning broiler chickens.